Edgar Buchanan: Career

 Among the many television series in which he was cast as a guest star were Cimarron City, The Californians, and The Rifleman.
 Edgar appeared in six episodes of The Rifleman, playing Grandpa Fogerty in "The Long Goodbye" (episode 119) and Doc Burrage in the other five: "The Pet" (episode 15), "The Second Witness" (episode 23), "The Trade" (episode 24), "The Deadly Wait" (episode 26), and "The Angry Man" (episode 31).
 In addition to several other widely varying roles on the series (running the gamut from sympathetic parts to vicious villains), he portrayed Jed Christianson in the episode "Duel at Sundown" on Maverick with James Garner and Clint Eastwood.
-He was on Leave It to Beaver (as both "Uncle Billy" and "Captain Jack"), The Twilight Zone, Riverboat (as Wingate Pardee in the 1960 episode, "Duel on the River"), Gunsmoke, Route 66, Bringing Up Buddy, Bus Stop, and The Lloyd Bridges Show.
+He was on Leave It to Beaver (as both "Uncle Billy" and "Captain Jack"), The Twilight Zone, Riverboat (as Wingate Pardee in the 1960 episode, "Duel on the River"), Gunsmoke (in 1962 as the title character "Old Dan" - S7E18), Route 66, Bringing Up Buddy, Bus Stop, and The Lloyd Bridges Show.

 Buchanan's roles as a regular cast member in television programs included Red Connors in the syndicated Western Hopalong Cassidy, and J.J.
 Jackson in the CBS crime drama Cade's County.

 Buchanan appeared as Uncle Joe Carson in all 222 episodes of Petticoat Junction, the only actor from the show to do so, as well as in 17 episodes of Green Acres, and three episodes of The Beverly Hillbillies.
 On Petticoat Junction, he took over as proprietor of the Shady Rest Hotel following the 1968 death of show star Bea Benaderet, who had played Kate Bradley; Buchanan had starred as second lead since the series' inception.
 In the 1966 episode "The All-Night Party" and in the 1969 episode "Kathy Jo's First Birthday Party", he appeared with his real-life son, Buck (who had a cameo as a party goer and an ice cream vendor, respectively).
 Another star from Petticoat Junction and he appeared together in the 1974 movie Benji; the other "star" was Higgins the dog, which portrayed the title character.

-Buchanan appeared in multiple episodes of "Tales of Wells Fargo," starring Dale Robertson.
-He had the recurring role of a rascally ex-outlaw named Doc Dawson.
+Buchanan appeared in multiple episodes of Tales of Wells Fargo, starring Dale Robertson, appearing sporadically from 1957 to 1961.
+He had the recurring role of a rascally ex-outlaw and occasional dentist named Doc Dawson.

 In 1967, Dot Records released "Phantom 309" (Dot #17047), a narration by Buchanan.
 The 45-rpm single was backed with "Cotton Picker".

 Death

-Buchanan died from a stroke complicated by pneumonia in Palm Desert, California, and was interred in the Forest Lawn - Hollywood Hills Cemetery in Los Angeles.
+Buchanan died from a stroke complicated by pneumonia in Palm Desert, California in 1979.
+He was interred in the Forest Lawn - Hollywood Hills Cemetery in Los Angeles.